BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 # Full CT Geometry

 For a full CT, we need an X-ray source, a stage for the specimens, and a detector.
-The `Geometry` class bundles three coordinate systems (one for each of those components), and additional information about the detector (using the `Detector` class, an extension of a regular `CoordinateSystem`).
+The `Geometry` class bundles three coordinate systems (one for each of those components) and additional information about the detector (using the `DetectorGeometry` class, an extension of a regular `CoordinateSystem`).
 The following figure shows their standard orientations when a CT geometry is initialized.

 ![Standard coordinate system](pictures/geometry.png "Standard coordinate system")